Cessna 185 Skywagon

 The Cessna 185 Skywagon is a six-seat, single-engined, general aviation light aircraft manufactured by Cessna.
 It first flew as a prototype in July 1960, with the first production model completed in March 1961.
 The Cessna 185 is a high-winged aircraft with non-retractable conventional landing gear and a tailwheel.

 Over 4,400 were built with production ceasing in 1985.
 When Cessna re-introduced some of its most popular models in the 1990s, the tailwheel equipped Cessna 180 and 185 were not put back into production.

 Design and development

 The aircraft is basically a Cessna 180 with a strengthened fuselage.
 The main difference between the two aircraft is the larger vertical fin on the 185 and the 300 hp (224 kW) Continental IO-520-D engine as opposed to the 230 hp (172 kW) Continental O-470-S fitted to the Cessna 180.
 The exception was that a Continental Motors IO-470-F engine of 260 hp (194 kW) was initially fitted until midway through the 1966 production year.
 The later model Skywagon II has a factory fitted avionics package.

-The Skywagon can also be fitted with floats, amphibious float, or skis.
+The Skywagon can also be fitted with floats, amphibious floats, or skis.
 The AgCarryall variant of the 185 adds a 151-gallon belly chemical tank and removable spray booms for aerial application.
 It is also possible to fit a cargo pod under the fuselage that can carry an extra 300 lb (136 kg).